bbauska/W3Cx-2of5/README.md

 <h4>background-size</h4>

-When *not* repeating, it is very useful to size a background image to fit its element.
+When <i>not</i> repeating, it is very useful to size a background image to fit its element.
 The background-size can be used for this.
 There are two very useful values:  contain and cover.
 The contain value will put the entire image into the space of the element, however, the space of